 If you need to re-order the rules, click the Reorder button and then you can drag the rules around to re-order them.

-Once we’ve defined our rules, the next step in the workflow is to test them.
+Once you have defined your rules, the next step in the workflow is to test them.
 We’ve built an interface to apply your rules to a set of sample shifts so that you can verify that the output and shift costings are as expected.

 Once you select the timesheet period and enter the shifts, you can choose to cost the shifts using either a pay rate template or to simulate the costings using an actual employee.
-Click ‘Run Test’ and then the results will be shown below.
+Click ‘Run Test’ and then the results will be shown.

 You can go back and edit the rules until you’re satisfied that the output from the test interface is correct.
 Once you’re satisfied, you can ‘activate’ the rules.